Dieudonné Nzapalainga: Biography

-Nzapalainga was elevated to the rank of cardinal priest at a consistory held on 19 November 2016.
-He was assigned the titular church of Sant'Andrea della Valle.
+Nzapalainga was elevated to the rank of Cardinal-Priest of Sant'Andrea della Valle. at a consistory held on 19 November 2016.
 He was the first cardinal from the CAR, the first born after the Second Vatican Council and the youngest member of the College of Cardinals until Giorgio Marengo became a cardinal in 2022.
 On 28 January 2017, he was named a member of the Congregation for the Evangelization of Peoples.
 He was elected moderator of one of the French-language discussion groups at the September 2018 Synod of Bishops on Youth and Vocation.
 On 8 July 2020, he was named a member of the Pontifical Council for Interreligious Dialogue.

 Assessing the work of the October 2023 Synod of Bishops on Synodality, Nzapalainga praised its listening process and devoted to silence and discernment: "this climate of silence, listening and dialogue ... will allow us to move forward not under pressure but in a serene manner".

 On 23 October 2024, the Synod of Bishops elected him a member of the Ordinary Council of the General Secretariat of the Synod.

 He participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.